hkoo87/PKS/README.md

 Output: final.contigs.fa file is generated for each sample.

-3. The resultant final.contigs.fa file for each sample is then annotated using Prokka, 'eC_number' is grepped from the '.gff' file, and then each 'eC_number' is annotated against KEGG database using MinPath.
+3. The resultant final.contigs.fa file for each sample is then annotated using Prokka, 'eC_number' is grepped from the '.gff' file, and then each 'eC_number' is annotated against the KEGG database using MinPath.
 The resultant 'map ID' is selected based on the minpath value 1.
-These steps can be conducted excuting the below script.
+These steps can be conducted executing the below script.

 >sbatch PKS_Prokka_Minpath.sh